mapmanager/mapmanager.github.io/_posts/2015-07-25-intensity.md

 - Analysis
 ---

-Activate the display of intensity analysis ROIs by turning on the 'Intensity Analysis' check-box in the [options panel][options].
+Activate the display of intensity analysis ROIs by turning on the 'Activate' check-box in the intensity-analysis section of the [options panel][options].

 ### Algorithms